isabelle-prover/conventions/naming.md

 ------
 Copyright (c) 2020.
 All rights reserved.
 Released under Apache 2.0 license as described in the file LICENSE.
-Authors: Kevin Kappelmann, Jeremy Avigad
+Authors: Jeremy Avigad, Kevin Kappelmann